OpenMS/pyopenms-docs/docs/source/algorithms.rst

     # store modified data
     # MzMLFile().store("mergedBlockWise.mzML", exp)

 The OpenMS documentation lists the `parameters <https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/release/latest/html/classOpenMS_1_1SpectraMerger.html#a714276597bcee3d240e385e32717a6b3>`_ in``SpectraMerger``.
-More information about parameter handling can be found in the :index: `section before`.
+More information about parameter handling can be found in the `section before <parameter_handling.html>`_.